github/codeql/docs/query-help-style-guide.md

 >W. C. Wake, _Refactoring Workbook_, pp. 93 – 94, Addison-Wesley Professional, 2004.

 Note, & symbols need to be replaced by \&amp;.
-The symbol will be displayed correctly in the html files generated from the query help files.
+The symbol will be displayed correctly in the HTML files generated from the query help files.

 ### Academic papers